 If you’re selling B2B software to small to medium companies the question of ‘when do I use contract redlines?’ gets a little blurry.
 It will depend a lot on the nature of your product and the risk associated with it.
 It will also depend on the average contract value of your contracts.
 One of the most common things to do when selling software to SME sized companies is to have your standard terms and conditions on your website that all of your customers agree to by using your product.
 Nested underneath this agreement is an individual work order with each customer.

 A work order is similar to a statement of work (SOW) that you might use with an enterprise customer.
-The work order outlines the term of the sale, the value and the particulars around the number of seats or licenses.
-With this there is often a section in the work order for ‘amendments to the terms and conditions’.
-This is often where small amendments that have been negotiated are placed which will override specific parts of the overarching terms and conditions.
+The work order outlines the term of the sale, the value, and the particulars around the number of seats or licenses.
+With this, there is often a section in the work order for ‘amendments to the terms and conditions’.
+Parties often place small negotiated amendments here, overriding specific parts of the overarching terms and conditions.

 This process allows of some minor customization without the long winded approach of redlining contracts or master service agreements in their entirety.